JetBrains/Qodana/topics/flexinspect.md

 ### Test your inspection in the IDE

-After you create your inspection, you can see the compilation status on the toolbar in the upper part of the inspection file, and recompile the inspection.
-You can also open files using **PSI Viewer**, and study inspection examples.
+After creating the inspection, you can see the compilation status on the toolbar in the upper part of the inspection file.
 When you change the inspection code, you need to explicitly recompile the inspection using the recompile button in the left part of the toolbar, or use the <shortcut>Alt+Shift+Enter</shortcut> / <shortcut>⌥⇧Enter</shortcut> shortcut.
+You can also open files using **PSI Viewer** and study inspection examples.

 <img src="flexinspect-test-your-inspection.png" width="706" alt="FlexInspect toolbar" border-effect="line"/>